 10.3.5 Individually addressed MPDU transfer procedure

-A STA using the DCF shall use an RTS/CTS exchange a frame eincluding anfor individually addressed frame when the length of the PSDU is greater than the length threshold indicated by dot11RTSThreshold.
+A STA using the DCF shall use an RTS/CTS preceding a frame exchange including an individually addressed data or management frame when the length of the PSDU is greater than the length threshold indicated by dot11RTSThreshold.
 A STA may also use an RTS/CTS exchange for individually addressed frames when it is necessary to distribute the NAV or when it is necessary to establish protection (see 10.27 (Protection mechanisms)).
-Otherwise a STA using the DCF shall not use the RTS/CTS exchange.
+A STA may also use an RTS/CTS exchange for other purposes.

-If dot11RTSThreshold is 0, all MPDUs shall be delivered with the use of RTS/CTS.
-If dot11RTSThreshold is larger than the maximum PSDU length, all PSDUs shall be delivered without RTS/CTS exchanges.
+If dot11RTSThreshold is 0, an RTS/CTS exchange shall precede all frame exchanges including an individually addressed data or management frame..